ibm-cloud-docs/FileStorage/how-to-create-duplicate-volume.md

     -	If ordering from a replica volume – the only option for snapshot is to use the latest snapshot available.
 3. Hourly or Monthly Billing – you can choose to provision the new duplicate volume with hourly or monthly billing.
 The billing type for the original volume is automatically selected.
 However, if you would like to choose a different billing type for your new duplicate storage, you can make that selection here.
 4. Storage Type (Endurance or Performance) and Location will remain the same as the original volume.
-5. If you want to, you can specify IOPs or IOPs Tier for the new volume.
-The IOPs designation of the original volume is set by default.
+5. If you want to, you can specify IOPS or IOPS Tier for the new volume.
+The IOPS designation of the original volume is set by default.
-      -	If your original volume is 0.25 IOPs Endurance tier, you won't be able to make a new selection.
+      -	If your original volume is 0.25 IOPS Endurance tier, you won't be able to make a new selection.
-      -	If your original volume is 2, 4, or 10 IOPs Endurance tier, you can move anywhere between those tiers for the new volume.
+      -	If your original volume is 2, 4, or 10 IOPS Endurance tier, you can move anywhere between those tiers for the new volume.
       -	Available Performance and size combinations will be displayed.
 6. If you want to, you can update the size of the new volume so that it's larger than the original.
 The size of the original volume is set by default.
   	-	**Note**: {{site.data.keyword.filestorage_short}} can only be resized to 10x the original size of the volume.